How Creative Automation Solves DCO Production

 - Automated content production with creative automation

-Look at how the walled-gardens are approaching DCO and personalized ads – they ask advertisers to submit infinite content elements first, and then they run algorithms to determine which creative works best.
-That’s the right approach – separating out creative production from ad assembly and audience strategy.
+Look at how the walled gardens are approaching DCO and personalized ads – they ask advertisers to submit infinite content elements first, and then they run algorithms to determine which creative works best.
+That’s the right approach – separating creative production from ad assembly and audience strategy.